Section Image

 Convenient access to downtown, bus stops and the airport

-Witherbee residents are not only close to O Street’s plethora of businesses, but they can also use the thoroughfare for drives to Downtown Lincoln, which is just about 2 miles away.
-Multiple StarTran bus stops are available in the southern section of the neighborhood, along Randolph Street.
+Witherbee residents are not only close to O Street’s many businesses, but they can also use it to drive into Downtown Lincoln, about 2 miles away.
+Multiple StarTran bus stops are located in the neighborhood's southern section, along Randolph Street.
 You can also reach Lincoln Airport in just under 20 minutes for trips out of town.

 Wayne Epps Jr.